lucianghinda/allaboutcoding/cl7k4qs150en84xnv5f9kdfzm.md

 From now you can start experimenting freely with Ruby and see what you like, what your style is what makes you happy.

 ---
-Follow me on Twitter [@lucianghinda](https://twitter.com/lucianghinda) where I share/retweet mostly Ruby and Rails content
+Follow me on Twitter [@lucianghinda](https://twitter.com/lucianghinda) where I share/retweet mostly Ruby and Rails content.

+I also publish a newsletter with Ruby and Rails fresh content at https://newsletter.shortruby.com - in case you want to stay up to date with what is happening in Ruby and Rails world.